-From the edges of Halifax to the Canso Causeway at the entrance to Cape Breton Island, the Eastern Shore boasts a rugged coastlines and glorious beaches, the ideal setting for an outdoor adventure.
-The outdoor enthusiast will make the Eastern Shore his playground with surfing, kayaking, birding, hiking, and even sunbathing.
+From the edges of Halifax to the Canso Causeway at the entrance to Cape Breton Island, the Eastern Shore boasts pristine, rugged coastlines and glorious beaches - the ideal setting for outdoor adventure.
+Outdoor enthusiasts will make the Eastern Shore their playground with surfing, kayaking, birding, hiking, and even sunbathing.

 Salt Marsh Trail

-Hike the Salt Marsh Trail, part of the Trans-Canada Trail system, on a former railbed.
-An ideal route for cyclists, as the terrain is level and safe, travellers can take in gorgeous views, interpretive signage, and abundant wildlife.
+Hike the Salt Marsh Trail, part of the Trans-Canada Trail system, along a former railbed.
+An ideal route for cyclists as the terrain is level and safe, travellers can take in gorgeous views, interpretive signage, and abundant wildlife.
 The trail spans over 13 kilometres. halifaxtrails.ca © 2013

 Lawrencetown Beach Provincial Park

-Lawrencetown Beach Provincial Park is a mecca for surfing in the Eastern Shore.
-Dozens of surfers gather along with members of the whole family to enjoy a day at the beach.
-Book a lesson with Kannon Beach Wind and Surf, located near Lawrencetown Beach, or to rent a surf board and a wet suit and join in on the fun.
+Lawrencetown Beach Provincial Park is a mecca for surfing on the Eastern Shore not far from downtown Halifax.
+Surfers gather here along with family members to enjoy a day at the beach.
+Book a lesson with Kannon Beach Wind and Surf, located near Lawrencetown Beach, or to rent a surf board and a wet suit to join in on the fun.